Updated in August, 2021 to add new information from the Canyon County Prosecuting Attorney’s Office.

 The Idaho Public Charter School Commission started investigating financial and other concerns at Another Choice after a complaint in April of 2020.
 Another Choice is a state-funded, 500-student virtual charter school with some physical locations across the Treasure Valley.
 The commission found reason to believe Sandidge, and the Another Choice board of directors — which included Sandidge’s son-in-law Kevin McLaren — may have violated Idaho ethics laws, commission documents show.
 The agency forwarded its concerns to the PSC, which governs educator discipline, and the Canyon County Prosecuting Attorney.

-Canyon County spokesperson Joe Decker said the attorney’s office is screening two matters related to Another Choice to determine whether it will file any criminal charges.
+Canyon County spokesperson Joe Decker said in April that the attorney’s office was screening two matters related to Another Choice to determine whether it would file any charges.
+In August, Decker announced the office had decided against criminal prosecution.

-In an email to EdNews, Sandidge contends that her businesses offered services and rent to Another Choice at below-market rates.
-She said the school is working with an attorney to make changes to the contracts as necessary.
+Sandidge contends that her businesses offered services and rent to Another Choice at below-market rates and that the school is working with an attorney to make changes to the contracts as necessary.
 Sandidge continues to serve as head of school.
 McLaren resigned from the board last year.

 “These services are fundamentally not designed to generate profit through the school,” Sandidge told EdNews.
 “They are designed to support a school model that is needed for our students and is not provided elsewhere.”